AdrianJendo/AlgoVote/README.md

 Step 2: Participate in the vote

--   Any prefunded accounts must register to participate in the vote (registration **MUST HAPPEN** before the vote starts.\ Note: new accounts are automatically opted in to the vote when the vote is created.
+-   Any prefunded accounts must register to participate in the vote (registration **MUST HAPPEN** before the vote starts.<br/> Note: new accounts are automatically opted in to the vote when the vote is created.
 -   Once the vote begins, all participants can use the 'Voting' workflow to select their candidate of choice and cast their vote.

 Step 3: View the vote results